 Take Advantage of Facebook Live

 On average, people are watching Facebook Live video’s three times more compared to other video content.
 That could be because Facebook’s algorithm is preferential to Facebook Live videos or because users are notified when the page is livestreaming (as long as they follow the page).
-Regardless the reason, broadcasting in real time with Facebook Live can help you spread the word about what’s happening before and during your event.
+Regardless of the reason, broadcasting in real time with Facebook Live can help you spread the word about what’s happening before and during your event.

-Add Some Mystery to Your Marketing
+Add Some Mystery to Your Social Media Marketing